 According to Angeles Arrien in The Signs of Life, “The spiral symbolizes the process of growth and evolution.
 It is the process of coming to the same point again and again, but at a different level so that everything is seen in a new light.
 The result is a new perspective on issues, people and places.”

 Walking a labyrinth is a contemplative practice.
 Walking is a rhythmic movement, which stimulates the right and lefts sides of the brain.
 This helps to balance mind and body, to integrate thinking and feeling, to process old experiences and allow new ideas to emerge.
 Walking a labyrinth generates an inner stillness that enables us to tap into our inner knowing, our intuition.

 Helen Curry states in The Way of the Labyrinth, “People all over the world are discovering that the ancient practice of walking labyrinths not only solves problems, but also soothes the nerves, calms the soul, mends the heart, and heals the body.
 It can help bring us into balance giving us a sense of wholeness.
 Labyrinths offer the opportunity to walk in meditation to that place within us where the rational merges with the intuitive and the spiritual is reborn.”

-The Lavender Spiral of Life at Ravens View Farm invites visitors to explore and experience walking meditation.
+The Lavender Spiral of Life Labyrinth at Raven's View Farm invites visitors to explore and experience walking meditation.

 Copyright Ravens View Farm.
 All rights reserved.